BU-Spark/ml-spare-it-contamination/1.ProjectOutline/ProjectOutlineFall24.md

 ### C. Checklist for project completion

-- [x]  Label Data Optimization and External Dataset Analysis:  Refine labeled data by splitting complex classes and find external datasets and analyze them for better classification.
+- [x]  Label Data Optimization and External Dataset Analysis:  Refine labeled data by splitting complex classes and/or grouping specific classes into more general classes.
+Integrate external datasets to improve performance on underrepresented classes.

 - [x] Data Pipeline Enhancement: Create a scalable and optimized live data pipeline to incorporate external datasets and live data.

-- [x] AI Image Generation Exploration: Implement advanced image AI models to generate high-quality synthetic images for testing and for easier classification of the real images (Flux 1, SAM)
+- [x] Copy-Paste Augmentation: Implement copy and paste augmentation and/or other preprocessing techniques to enhance the diversity and quality of the dataset for training.

+- [x] Post-Processing Enhancements: Explore post-processing methods to determine specific characteristics of each detected item and to distingush between items within a general class.
+An example of this would be identifying black plastic after the general plastic class has been detected.

 - [x] ML Pipeline Enhancements: Research and use open-source tools to improve precision and mAP values of the existing segmentation model, focusing on the accuracy of classification.